Does football care about mental health? | DW | 03.05.2021

 With their financial means and fame, footballers are often one of the last groups considered when discussing mental health.
 The pandemic and the Super League coup have changed that, but the issue runs deeper.

 Two weeks ago, Darmstadt and Iceland midfielder Victor Palsson gave an emotional interview.
-The 29-year-old talked about grief after the death of his mother, crying in front of his three-year-old son and losing eight kilos (17.6 pounds) during what he described as a dark time.
+The 29-year-old talked about grief after the death of his mother, including crying in front of his 3-year-old son and losing 8 kilos (17.6 pounds) during what he described as a dark time.

 Palsson's readiness to talk openly about topics that are rarely public knowledge in football speaks to the tools he has developed and how much more open the world is becoming about mental health.
-The question is; has professional football done just as much developing as he has?
+The question is: has professional football done just as much development as he has?

 "In professional sport, it is often stated that it's important to always be strong and keep going… It has to be okay and accepted to have mental struggles and to ask for help," Palsson said in his interview on Darmstadt's website.